wjl61901/impala-go/README.md

 go get github.com/sclgo/impala-go
 ```

-Alternatively, see below how to use as a CLI.
+Alternatively, see below how to use it as a CLI. `impala-go` does not use CGO.

 ## Connection Parameters and DSN